By Kelly McAtee | TheTripThread | Last Updated April 2026

 Do Americans need a passport to visit St. John or Barbados?

 St. John is part of the US Virgin Islands — American citizens need only a valid driver's license or government-issued ID, no passport required.
-Barbados is an independent country and requires a valid US passport for entry.
-For American travelers without a current passport, St. John is the accessible choice.
+The currency is US dollars, tap water meets EPA standards, 911 works, and the return trip clears no customs.
+Barbados is an independent country and requires a valid US passport and clearing customs on arrival.
+For American travelers without a current passport, or anyone who values removing international travel friction entirely, St. John is the seamless choice.
+This is also a meaningful practical distinction for families with children whose travel documents may be out of date.

 Which has more to do beyond the beach?